awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-data-output.md

 The `annotations` directory contains all of the annotations made by the workforce\.
 These are the responses from individual workers that have not been consolidated into a single label for the data object\.

 There are three subdirectories in the `annotations` directory\.

-The first, `worker-response`, contains the responses from individual workers\.
++ The first, `worker-response`, contains the responses from individual workers\.
 This contains a subdirectory for each iteration, which in turn contains a subdirectory for each data object in that iteration\.
 The annotation for each data object is stored in a timestamped JSON file that contains the annotation made by a single worker, and if you use a private workforce, metadata about that worker\.
 To learn more about this metadata, see [Worker Metadata](#sms-worker-id-private)\.
-There may be more than one annotation for each data object in this directory, depending on how many workers you want to annotate each object\.

-The second, `consolidated-annotation`, contains information required to consolidate the annotations in the current batch into labels for your data objects\.
++ The second, `consolidated-annotation`, contains information required to consolidate the annotations in the current batch into labels for your data objects\.

-The third, `intermediate`, contains the output manifest for the current batch with any completed labels\.
++ The third, `intermediate`, contains the output manifest for the current batch with any completed labels\.
 This file is updated as the label for each data object is completed\.

 ### Inference Directory<a name="sms-directories-inference"></a>